xebia/pwa-workshop/README.md

 ## Step 3: Add runtime caching to API calls
 Although the app is installable and will load while offline it won't show news while offline.
 Instead it will show `Network error while loading news`.
-Browser caching would work for this usecase, but we want control over the cache on the client.
+Browser caching would work for this use case, but we want control over the cache on the client.
 For example we want to be able to use a `stale while revalidate` caching strategy in the next exercise.
 Therefore we are going to leverage runtime caching in our workbox serviceworker.